mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 of mobile platforms hang at either side of the walkway, big enough to hold a small vehicle.

 One of the workshop devices is still functional.
-It resembles a cat's- cradle of metal filaments and glowing blue strands.
+It resembles a cat's-cradle of metal filaments and glowing blue strands.
 Hanging in the middle of the cradle is a black oblong object, about half a meter long and utterly featureless.
 This object is an Ancient hunter-killer.
-If the characters deactivate the stasis device trapping the hunter- killer, the Ancient weapon flies off at high speed to the surface – via Lift Shaft 1 - to make contact with the probe that brought it here thousands of years ago.
+If the characters deactivate the stasis device trapping the hunter-killer, the Ancient weapon flies off at high speed to the surface – via
+Lift Shaft 1 - to make contact with the probe that brought it here thousands of years ago.
 When it reaches the surface and fails to receive a signal from the probe, it falls back into hibernation mode,